myzlab/k-search-v2-docs/docs/select-statement/group-by/grouping-sets/rollup.md

 ## Definition

-The `rollup` method allows you to add a `ROLLUP` subclause to the query.
+The `rollup` method allows you to add the `ROLLUP` subclause to the query.
 The `ROLLUP` subclause is a short way to define multiple grouping sets so the following are equivalent:

 ```sql
 ROLLUP(k1, k2, k3)